CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 * Jonathan Joiner
 * Damen Hannah

-who would use this application?
+Who would use this application?
-* people who care about data privacy and security.
+* People who care about data privacy and security.
-* people who would like to have a simple way to store and retrieve data quickly.
+* People who would like to have a simple way to store and retrieve data quickly.
-* people who would like to access their data remotely (whenever, and wherever they want).
+* People who would like to access their data remotely.

-We hope to make a safe place to store data.
+### We hope to make a safer web.

 ## Table of contents